Andrew Turner (politician): 2015 re-election campaign

 In April 2015, it was reported that Turner's election agent, David Walter, had resigned just over a week before polling day in the 2015 general election.
 Walter was quoted as writing in his letter of resignation that his situation was "untenable" because Turner's ex-fiancée, Carole Dennett, was exercising "dominance and control of all aspects [making it] impossible for me to do my job".
 Walter's resignation letter also cited "significant anomalies and ambiguities" in campaign finances and the “disastrous situation” caused by the failure to meet the Royal Mail’s deadline for the free distribution of election material, due to the incompetence of Turner and Dennett.
 Walter concluded his letter by saying: "Your failure to provide any leadership to your campaign – or demonstrate an ability to make decisions yourself – has led to this wholly regrettable situation.
 It does, of course, raise serious questions about your basic competency to continue as Member of Parliament for the Isle of Wight".

 On 28 April 2015, Turner turned down a request to appear on the BBC’s South Today programme about the general election.
 However, Turner’s former election agent, David Walter, did take part, saying: "Rather than sitting down with me face to face to try to overcome these problems, Andrew just disappeared and wouldn’t speak to me so I’ve really had to do this.
 It is sad, but I’ve come to the conclusion that really Andrew is not the man for the Isle of Wight".
 The presenter read out a statement from Turner in his absence about Walter’s claims, which said, "His views aren’t shared by anybody else in [my] team".

 Controversial comments and retirement

 On 28 April 2017, Turner spoke to a group of school children at an event to engage young people in politics, and it was reported that he said that being gay "isn't normal", is "wrong" and a "danger to society".
 Labour's election campaign chair, the MP Andrew Gwynne, said "there is no place for bigotry and hatred like this in modern society" and anyone "holding these views is" not "fit for public office".
 Turner voted against LGBT rights issues during his 16 years in parliament.
-Following the incident, Turner announced that he would not contest his seat at the 2017 general election.
+Following the incident, Turner announced that he would not contest the seat at the 2017 general election.